micmejia/bible-dump/NKJV/Luke/Luke 1.md

 ###### 1
-Inasmuch as many have taken in hand to set in order a narrative of those things which [^a]have been fulfilled among us,
+Inasmuch as many have taken in hand to set in order a narrative of those things which have been fulfilled among us,

 ###### 2
 just as those who from the beginning were eyewitnesses and ministers of the word delivered them to us,

 ###### 3
-it seemed good to me also, having [^b]had perfect understanding of all things from the very first, to write to you an orderly account, most excellent Theophilus,
+it seemed good to me also, having had perfect understanding of all things from the very first, to write to you an orderly account, most excellent Theophilus,

 ###### 4
 that you may know the certainty of those things in which you were instructed. ## John's Birth Announced to Zacharias